COSEWIC Assessment Process, Categories and Guidelines 1

 The result is the Provisional Status Report.
 The involvement of commissioned report writers nominally ends here.
 If however, the SSC feels that additional changes are required, it may make any modifications needed to produce the Interim Report.
 Ideally, the Provisional and Interim Reports are identical.

-The Interim status report is forwarded by the SSC Co-chair to the Secretariat which distributes it to the range jurisdiction(s), the relevant WMBs, the ATK SC, to the SSC members, the chair(s) of the recovery team (if the wildlife species is already assessed by COSEWIC and has a recovery team in place) and if required, any external experts (inside or outside government agencies) for final review normally at least six months before a Wildlife Species Assessment Meeting.
+The Interim status report is forwarded by the relevant SSC Co-chair to the Secretariat which distributes it to the range jurisdiction(s), the relevant WMBs, the ATK SC, to the SSC members, the chair(s) of the recovery team (if the wildlife species is already assessed by COSEWIC and has a recovery team in place) and if required, any external experts (inside or outside government agencies) for final review normally at least six months before a Wildlife Species Assessment Meeting.

 All COSEWIC members will receive Interim Status Reports at least two months prior to the COSEWIC Wildlife Species Assessment Meeting at which they will be discussed.
 At this stage, the reports include the recommendations of status from the SSC.
 Once 2 month-interim reports have been sent to COSEWIC members, they cannot be withdrawn or assessment deferred without the approval of COSEWIC.
 Any change made to a 2-month interim report after it has been sent to COSEWIC members which is likely to influence the application of the quantitative criteria must be brought to the attention of the COSEWIC members before or at the Wildlife Species Assessment Meeting at which the species is being assessed.